 - The Indiana Department of Natural Resources has adjusted services, events and operations to protect Hoosiers and prevent further spread of COVID-19.
 Please visit on.IN.gov/dnrcovid19 for a listing of what is open, closed, restricted and canceled.

 Wabashiki Fish & Wildlife Area is composed of 2,600 acres of floodplain along the Wabash River.
 In 2010, Vigo County Parks Department and the Department of Natural Resources joined together in a cooperative effort to offer this bird viewing paradise to all of its patrons.

 Most revenues used in land acquisition, development, operation and maintenance of Wabashiki Fish & Wildlife Area are derived from the sale of hunting, fishing, and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
-These funds are derived from taxes levied on sport hunting and fishing equipment.
+These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.

 Wabashiki Fish & Wildlife Area provides fishing for bluegill, crappie, bass and catfish from two ponds on the property.

 NO Camping and NO Swimming Allowed.

 For additional property rules, visit Indiana Fish & Wildlife Area Rules.
 For more information contact the office at 765-653-0453.